-Only students completing an MALS or MPhil degree who have added the Certificate to their academic plan may participate in Commencement and receive a diploma.
+Only Certificate students who have also completed an MALS or MPhil degree an may participate in Commencement and receive a diploma.

 For students enrolled in the Graduate Certificate in Writing only:

 You will receive your certificate & transcript in the mail within 8 weeks following the University Commencement in May in the academic year in which you complete the certificate requirements.